chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

    By default, Chef Automate will use the current directory name as the new project name.
 If you want to name the project something else, you may specify the project name as an argument (``--project=$AUTOMATE_PROJECT_NAME``).

-   After importing your code, this command will generate a `.delivery/config.json` file, create a build cookbook, and submit a change to
+   After importing your code, this command generates a `.delivery/config.json` file, creates a build cookbook, and submits a change to
-   Chef Automate to initialize a pipeline for the project.
+   Chef Automate that initializes a pipeline for the project.
 Your browser will open to the change in Chef Automate.
    At this point, you should be able to see a corresponding pull request in GitHub.

    .. note:: You may also specify a different pipeline than the default (``master``) by specifying the argument ``--pipeline=$PIPELINE``; however, this will not update the ``.delivery/cli.toml`` file.